klaus-rheinberger/AggrFlex_Supplement/README.md

 # Supplement to Paper

-This supplement contains the code and (soon) the results to the paper "Aggregation of Demand Side Flexibilities in Smart Grids: A Comparative Study of Approximation Algorithms" by Emrah Öztürk et al. which was submitted to the journal energies on 2022-02-28.
+This supplement contains code and results of the paper "Aggregation of Demand Side Flexibilities in Smart Grids: A Comparative Study of Approximation Algorithms" by Emrah Öztürk et al. which was submitted to the journal [energies](https://www.mdpi.com/journal/energies) on 2022-02-28.

+To create the input data in the data directory you have to use the code from [https://github.com/klaus-rheinberger/DSM-data](https://github.com/klaus-rheinberger/DSM-data).